Coffee Drink

 Key Takeaways

-- 1A cortadito is a Cuban espresso 'cut' with a small amount of steamed or warm milk, typically in equal parts.
+- 1A cortadito is Cuban sweetened espresso cut with a small amount of steamed, warm, or evaporated milk.

 Drink Snapshot